SuraiyaMahmuda/Market-Basket-Analysis/README.md

 # Market-Basket-Analysis

-# 🛒 Market Basket Analysis using K-Means Clustering

 ## 📌 Objective
-To segment customers based on purchasing behavior using **K-Means Clustering**, which helps in identifying groups of similar behavior for better marketing strategy.
+This project focuses on identifying customer segments based on purchasing patterns using **K-Means clustering**.
+By analyzing spending scores and annual incomes, it aims to support data-driven marketing strategies.

 ---

 ## 📁 Data Source
-**File Used:** `mall customers.csv`
+**File Used:** `mall customers.csv` (collected from kaggle)

 **Features:**
 - `CustomerID`